By Molly Patrick

 Wherever you’re at on your food journey is exactly where you’re supposed to be.

-When you’re ready to take your healthy eating to the next level, removing oil is the next thing to experiment with.
+When you’re ready to take your healthy eating to the next level, removing oil with a whole food plant based diet is the next thing to experiment with.
 Trust me, taking oil off from your shopping list is less of a cult thing and more of a genius move in your healthy eating journey.

-(this is way less complicated than putting together IKEA furniture – promise)
+(this is way less complicated than putting together IKEA furniture – I promise)

-The reason for this is because these are the foods that keep the body healthy, lean, energized and free of illness and disease, as much as any food can.
+The reason for this is because these are the foods that keep the body healthy, lean, energized and free of illness and common diseases like type 2 diabetes, as much as any food can.

 Whole plant foods boost the immune system, they have anti inflammatory power, and they supply the body with huge amounts of antioxidants.
 It’s the chemical structure that make up whole plant foods that offer such powerful protection against harmful substances that cause cell damage.